 In the interest of providing the shareholders and potential investors of Magellan Aerospace Corporation ("Magellan" or the "Corporation") with information regarding the Corporation, including management's assessment of the Corporation's future plans and operations, this Annual Information Form and certain documents incorporated by reference into this Annual Information Form contain forward looking information that represents the Corporation's internal projections, expectations, estimates or beliefs concerning, among other things, future operating results and various components thereof or the Corporation's future economic performance.
 These statements relate to future events or Magellan's future performance.
 All statements other than statements of historical fact may be forwardlooking statements.
-Forward-looking statements are often, but not always, identified by the use of words such as "seek", "anticipate", "budget", "plan", "continue", "estimate", "expect", "forecast", "may", "will", "project", "predict", "potential", "targeting", "intend", "could", "might", "should", "believe" and similar expressions.
+Forward-looking statements are often, but not always, identified by the use of words such as "seek", "anticipate", "budget", "plan", "continue", "estimate", "expect", "forecast", "may", "will", "project", "predict", "potential", "targeting", "intend", "could", "might", "should", "believe" and similar expressions and also appear under the following headings: "General Development of the Business - Business Matters" as to potential revenues and duration of certain contracts and other matters; and "Description of the Business" as to future business opportunities for Magellan.
 The projections, expectations, estimates, assumptions and beliefs contained in such forward looking statements necessarily involve known and unknown risks and uncertainties which may cause the Corporation's actual performance and financial results in future periods to differ materially from any projections, expectations, estimates, assumptions and beliefs of future performance or results expressed or implied by such forward looking statements.
 These risks, assumptions and uncertainties include, among other things, such risks, assumptions and uncertainties described in this Annual Information Form and in documents incorporated by reference into this Annual Information Form and the Corporation's other reports and filings with the Canadian securities authorities.
 Magellan believes the expectations reflected in those forward-looking statements are reasonable but no assurance can be given that these expectations will prove to be correct and such forward-looking statements included in, or incorporated by reference into, this Annual Information Form should not be unduly relied upon.
 These statements speak only as of the date of this Annual Information Form or as of the date specified in the documents incorporated by reference into this Annual Information Form, as the case may be.
 Accordingly, shareholders and potential investors are cautioned that events or circumstances could cause actual results to differ materially from those predicted.